WerWolv/PatternLanguage/docs/source/libraries/std/std_math.rst

 ``std::math::perm(u128 n, u128 k) -> u128`` :version:`1.10.1`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Calculates the number of ways to choose k items from n items without repetition and with order**
+**Calculates the number of ways to choose "k" items from "n" items without repetition and with order**

 .. table::
     :align: left